mickeymgk/vivaldi-mods/README.md

    - Under "CUSTOM UI MODIFICATIONS," select the folder where you cloned the repository.

 5. **Restart Your Browser:**
-   - Type `vivaldi://restart` in the address bar to restart your browser and apply the changes.
+   - Type `vivaldi://restart` in the address bar to restart your browser to apply the changes.